-A. The Office of Student Financial Services will send your billing statement electronically for the Fall semester in July and the spring bill in December.
+A. The Office of Student Financial Services will send your billing statement electronically for the fall semester in July and the spring billing statement in December.
 Adult and Graduate Students should contact the office for your billing schedule if you are in a particular program.

 Q. Does Marist College have a payment plan?

 Q. What should I do if I do not plan on returning to Marist for the following semester?

-A. Undergraduate and adult Undergraduate students should contact the Center for Advising & Academic Services at (845)575-3500.
-Graduate student should contact their program director.
-You are also required to complete Exit Counseling if you have taken out a Direct Loan, and to contact the Office of Student Financial Services to complete an Exit Interview if you have taken out a Perkins Loan.
+A. Undergraduate and Adult Undergraduate students should contact the Center for Advising & Academic Services at (845)575-3500.
+Graduate students should contact their program director.
+You are also required to complete Exit Counseling if you have taken out a Direct Loan.
+Please contact the Office of Student Financial Services to complete an Exit Interview if you have taken out a Perkins Loan.